 Where to Start Looking to Find a Alaska Colleges

-The Alaska Commission on Postsecondary Education website is the place to start your search for Alaska colleges.
+The Alaska Commission on Postsecondary Education website is the place to start your search for a college in Alaska.
 Given that there are only three four-institutions with 500 or more full-time undergraduates, there really aren’t a lot of colleges to search through.
-However, the website still provides users with valuable information.
+However, the website still provides users with valuable information

 The website is home to the Alaska Student Aid Portal where students can track their Alaska Performance Scholarship and AlaskaAdvantage Education Grant.
 Users will also find information on state loans for students and families.
 The site includes a comparison table of the Alaska Family Education Loan and the Federal Direct PLUS loans.